Ginger and Garlic: Winter Miracle Foods

 - A pinch of mineral salt

-Simply combine these ingredients in a small bowl (or even directly in a spoon) and eat shortly before your meals, as often as feels good to your body.
+Simply combine these ingredients in a small bowl (or even directly in a spoon) and eat shortly before your meals.

 Ginger Liquid Extract

-Our Ginger liquid extract delivers the wide-reaching health benefits of ginger root to the body with ease.
+Our Ginger liquid extract delivers the wide-reaching health benefits of ginger root to the body with ease and convenience.
 Take 30 drops in water or juice one to three times daily, or as directed by your health practitioner.